 Gary Harmon is a long time student of Richard Rose and was an early member of the Pyramid Zen group at Kent State University.
-He was also a resident of the TAT Farm in West Virginia.
+He was a resident of the TAT Farm in West Virginia for years.
+He also had a life-changing meeting with Douglas Harding.

 Gary wrote a featured article on this website: Memories of Ashram Life with a Zen Master